- 21 Nov 2023

 Model Training Process

-- Preparing the snapshot of your data: LandingLens saves all the images, labels, and data currently in your dataset.
+- Preparing data snapshot: When the model training process begins, LandingLens saves all the images, labels, and metadata currently in your dataset.
+You can later access the dataset in Dataset Snapshots.

-- Calculating Model Performance.
-LandingLens calculates the metrics for the model, which show how well the model performed.
-For more information about these metrics, go to Analyze Models.
+- Calculating performance: LandingLens calculates the metrics for the model, which show how well the model performed.
+To see these metrics after training, go to the model's Model Report.

 End Training

-You can end model training before it's completed by clicking End Training Now.
+You can end model training before it's completed.
 For example, if you click Train and then realize you need to annotate more images, you can end the training process.

 To end model training: